 Runic Orders

-As with all sacred systems, the Futhark has its own order and inner logic.
-Its Runic order corresponds to the multilayered understanding of the nature of reality held by ancient erils.
+Like all sacral systems, the Futhark has its own order and inner logic.
+The sequence of the Runes reflects the multilevel understanding of reality held by the ancient erils.

-This order can be considered from two perspectives: the ontological position — that is, the order corresponds to the logic of the world-process “in time,” in its unfolding — and the epistemological position — as reflected in consciousness.
-It is clear that these two perspectives correspond to two modes of development, two of its hypostases — the aspect of being and the aspect of consciousness, and these forms necessarily condition and reflect one another.
+This order may be approached from two standpoints: the ontological— that is, as the logic of the world-process “in time,” in its becoming — and the epistemological, as that same order reflected in the mind.
+These two perspectives correspond to two forms of a being’s development, two of its hypostases— the aspect of being and the aspect of mind; and these forms necessarily condition and mirror one another.

-We have discussed in some detail the ontological order of the Runes, the correspondence of the Atts to the elements of the world-process as it unfolds.
+We have already discussed in sufficient detail the ontological order of the Runes, and the correspondence of the Aetts to the elements of the world-process as it unfolds.

-However, a view of the Futhark from the standpoint of its unfolding in world consciousness is no less important.
+Yet viewing the Futhark from the standpoint of its unfolding in the world mind is no less important.

 Hello!
 Perhaps I just imagined it, but in such a seamless, maximally postulated interpretation of the Runes or any similar systems like Tarot, there is at least the danger of mistaking the desired for the real.
 For example, there are cases when people who have read NLP and socionics gather into groups and start behaving according to ‘their psychotype’, squeezing their behavior into a narrow measured template, behaving unnaturally, as if ‘by the book’.
 With such an approach to the Runes, something similar may arise – a perceiving consciousness striving to get quickly from point A to point B (after all, the route exists) may resolve completely different tasks than those that follow the logic of its Path, but those that it should resolve at the chosen stage of the scenario, again ‘by the book’, shifting the responsibility for its movement to the ‘autopilot’ of the system.
 Nevertheless, I think the Runes are more of a free tool, indicating principles and interconnections, but not mandatory, rather recommendatory, leaving room for creativity and self-formation.
 And in general, it’s more pleasant to consider consciousness as primary, rather than matter or oneself for building the flow of the world by templates, and the world flow as a foundation for the development of oneself 🙂